UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 The System Architect's job is to ensure that the parts of the system, including hardware, peripherals, software, Human-Machine Interfaces (HMI), remote services, as well manufacturing, **delivers a product that functions well as a whole**.
 The System Architect may not know the details of implementation of a particular component, but should investigate if that component would function well in the final product.
 The System Architect usually analyses data flows, creates high-level interaction diagrams and system requirements specifications (SRS) from which the user experience (UX) experts, mechanical, electronic and software architects can design their particular domains.

+The system architect (often called chief engineer) assures the requirements meet given the **business needs** and a set of **use cases** which represent the desired **user experience (UX)**.

+In automotive language, if you build a car, the system specifications will specify:

+- the power of the motors used,
+- the number of the motors depending of the vehicle type and performance characteristics (AWD, etc.),
+- the peak consumption of the power by the motors,
+- the overall power consumption of the motors,
+- the expected gearing ratio,
+- the heat dissipation management needs for the rotors,
+- the battery size and discharge characteristics,
+- the power consumption of other electronic components
+- and so on

+Of course, this is a highly simplified example.

+Please note, that the system architect may not know the internal design of the motor or a battery pack, but the system architecture has to assure the right combination of motors, batteries and gearing ratios to provide a well functioning drivetrain as a whole.

 ## Feature-level components of ADAS/AD